 However, not everyone is so fortunate.
 In states where weed is illegal, or where you need an MMJ card to buy it, users have to take what they can get.
 This could mean purchasing cannabis from a black-market dealer.
 As well as risking arrest, you’re potentially exposing yourself to rip-offs and low-grade schwag.

 The bottom line is that unless you’re an experienced user, dealers will typically see you coming from a mile away and jump at the chance to offload their brick weed.
-If you’re in this situation, or if you simply want to boost your knowledge of cannabis, it is essential you learn to differentiate between high-grade ‘dank,’ mid-grade marijuana, and low standard garbage.
+If you’re in this situation, or if you want to boost your knowledge of cannabis, you must learn to differentiate between high-grade ‘dank,’ mid-grade marijuana, and low standard garbage.
 Here are five easy tips for how to tell good weed from bad weed.

 1) The ‘Shelf’ System

-This is a tip for readers able to purchase their weed from a dispensary.
-Although employees (probably) aren’t going to rip you off, it is still useful to understand the different grades of weed.
+This tip is for readers able to purchase their weed from a dispensary.
+Although employees (probably) aren’t going to rip you off, it is still useful to understand the different grades of marijuana.
 In a standard dispensary, you should see three distinct shelves.

 For fear of insulting your intelligence, marijuana on the top shelf is generally the cream of the crop.
-The “good shit,” so to speak.
-This is the bud that contains a significant amount of THC (you’ll find some strains with 22%+), and it is grown with great care and cured and dried to perfection.
+The “good sh*t,” so to speak.
+This bud contains a significant amount of THC (you’ll find some strains with 22%+), and it is grown with great care and cured and dried to perfection.